wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

-Most keyboards come with black plastic cases, and hopefully a matte finish.
+Most keyboards come with black plastic cases and a matte finish.
 You might also find some in white plastic, or even aluminum.
 You should pick whichever material you think will look nicest on your desk, but note that if the keys are mounted directly on metal with no plastic in-between, you can have a slight metallic clang when fully pressing a key.

 <figure>
   <img src="/img/keyboards/led.jpg" alt="">